frievoe97/Dumb-Calculator-iOS/README.md

 # Dumb Calculator (iOS) (German version below)

+The calculator that was bad at math.
+You were not good at math and feel arrogant from other calculators?
+Then Dumb Calculator is exactly what you need.
+He doesn't fool anyone and that's exactly what he doesn't claim to do.
+He is simply an honest calculator who also makes mistakes sometimes.

 ## Privacy policy
 No personal data is collected or processed when using the app.
 ## Versions